EugeneVert/imagescripts-rs/README.md

 ### Find Monochrome images (`monochrome`)

-Checks if the image has color and, if so, computes Mean Squared Error (x100) from mean hue bias by converting each pixel of the thumbnailed image to hsv
+Checks if the image is monochrome by computing Mean Squared Error (x100) from mean hue bias by converting each pixel of the thumbnailed image to hsv

 **Example**